Asbestos Survey Types

 Management survey

-A management survey is the standard survey required to manage asbestos during normal building use.
+A management survey is the baseline.
+It is what the law requires for any building where people work or live day-to-day.
 It's the survey you need to fulfil your duty to manage asbestos under Regulation 4.

 When do you need one?